CharlesZ-Chen/-multiDeclRefactor/README.md

 1. it will remove all comments appeared inside a statement of multiple declarations

-2. it will not keep the origin identation of a refactor statements
+2. it will not keep the origin indentation of a refactor statements

 ## usage